 It ranks 26th on the FDA’s list of Top 50 Bank Holding Companies by Domestic Deposits, beneath Ally Financial but above Discover.
 While its physical presence is less expansive than big-box competitors like Wells Fargo or Bank of America, it claims to focus on building deep relationships with each client.

 - Perks for opening multiple accounts.
-You can waive maintenance fees by having both a checking and savings account, and can gain access to higher APYs by maintaining a high-tier checking account.
+Avoid maintenance fees by opening a checking and savings account and gain access to higher APYs by maintaining a high-tier checking account.

 - Low APYs.
 Its savings account tiers favor high balances, and Huntington’s APYs in general aren’t competitive for the industry.